datacarpentry/shell-ecology-ARCHIVED/shell.md

 ### Listing, navigating, creating and moving things

+Refer to the Software Carpentry material in 01-filedir.md, online at [http://software-carpentry.org/v5/novice/shell/01-filedir.html](Software Carpentry) for detailed descriptions of commands.

 The working directory is your working 'folder'.
 It groups together the files that you can see, and it is also the place where simple command will read or create files.

 Printing working directory: